 1080p Gaming Benchmarks

 From the above benchmarks, we can see that the 4GB RX 5500 XT performs similar to the 8GB one in most of the games, especially at 1080p resolution.
 Both these cards are able to pull 60 FPS on average in most of the modern-day titles at ultra to very settings at 1080p resolution.
-The 4GB variant is good enough for most of the titles, particularly for eSports or competitive gameplay, when the games itself are not that VRAM demanding and most of the times you don’t play them on the maximum settings.
+The 4GB variant is good enough for most of the titles, particularly for eSports or competitive gameplay when the games itself are not that VRAM demanding and most of the time you don’t play them on the maximum settings.
 However, for VRAM hungry AAA games, 4GB VRAM may seem a little less even at 1080p resolution.
 Moreover, if you play with add-on texture packs or set texture quality to maximum then you need more than 4GB video memory in modern AAA titles.
 The 8GB RX 5500 XT does seem more future proof for gamers who play AAA titles that are very graphics intensive and have a lot of eye candy.
 Also, if you want to play on 1440p then you will require video memory higher than 4GB for most of the latest AAA titles.

 - Best RX 5500 XT Cards for eSports & 1080p Gaming